-Chevening is the UK government’s international awards scheme aimed at developing global leaders.
+Chevening is the UK Government’s international awards scheme aimed at developing global leaders.
 The application period runs from August to November each year.
-Read more Read less

-Chevening Scholarships are the UK government’s global scholarship programme, funded by the Foreign and Commonwealth Office (FCO) and partner organisations.
+Chevening Scholarships are the UK Government’s global scholarship programme, funded by the Foreign and Commonwealth Office (FCO) and partner organisations.
 The programme makes awards to outstanding scholars with leadership potential from around the world to study postgraduate courses at universities in the UK.
-Awards are typically for a one-year Master’s degree.
-Chevening Scholarships are for talented people who have been identified as potential future leaders across a wide-range of fields; including politics, business, the media, civil society, religion, and academia.
-Applicants should be high calibre graduates with the personal, intellectual and interpersonal qualities necessary for leadership.
+Awards are typically for a one-year master’s degree.
+The scholarships are for talented individuals who have been identified as potential future leaders across a wide range of fields, including politics, business, the media, civil society, religion and academia.
+Applicants should be high-calibre graduates with the personal, intellectual and interpersonal qualities necessary for leadership.

 Chevening Scholars come from over 110 countries worldwide (excluding the USA and the EU), and this year the scholarships will support approximately 700 individuals.
 There are over 41,000 Chevening alumni around the world who together comprise an influential and highly-regarded global network.